Articles » Email Database » Medical Spa Email Lists in 2026: How to Reach 64,000+ Verified Med Spa Contacts

 How do I find medical spa owner emails?

 Three main approaches: purchase from a traditional data provider like DataCaptive or MedicoLeads, build your own through manual research, or extract fresh data from Google Maps and business websites using a platform like Scrap.io.
-The last option is typically the fastest and most cost-effective for most businesses.
+The last option is typically the fastest and most cost-effective, and it lets you filter to the owner's individual email rather than a generic info@ address.

 How can I market to medical spas effectively?